 •

-may capture images of workers alongside product images, inadvertently
+visual inspection systems may capture images of workers alongside product

-processing personal data.
-Manufacturers must ensure AI systems are designed
+images, inadvertently processing personal data.
+Manufacturers must ensure AI

 •

-with wearables on workers, generate data that blends operational telemetry with
+on machines, combined with wearables on workers, generate data that blends

 •